 Once the head is out of the water, they exhale and inhale as quickly as possible.
 Therefore there is no time to shout for help.
 The whole focus is on breathing.
 The arms are working on getting the head above water…no waving or kicking.
 Just trying to survive.

-What can we as parents do to prevent this?
+Don't become part of statistics.
+What can we as parents do to help prevent drownings?

 3. Safety gear – I’m not going into detail about water safety at home.
 Pool covers, fences, hot tubs, jacuzzies, buckets, water containers, locked gates, alarms etc. With this article, I’m focussing on holidays at the beach, at resorts with rivers, lakes, dams and pools or just the day out where there is a water facility.
 I’m not a great believer in floatation devices (armbands, tube, Bentley belt) as they can lose air.
 Float suits, swim vest or life jacket seems the ‘safest’ in my humble opinion.
 But you cannot rely on this so-called safety gear.
 Undistracted designated supervision stays no 1!